Millennials appear to be a puzzling collection.

 Although it sounds like millennials are the only ones to reap any reward from juggling multiple jobs, multi-careerism also benefits businesses that embrace the idea.

 Smart business owners have begun to study their employees, who wear many hats.

 And to their discovery, there are ways they can improve their revenue stream.

 If a freelance podcast producer is a brilliant marketer, for example, and he gains a huge following, how might a larger business learn how to do likewise?

 Multi-careerism, at its core, allows the freedom to step off conventional career paths and into more dynamic, purpose-driven callings.

 Millennials Seek Self-Fulfillment

-Whether it is through multiple jobs or just one, all millennials want the same thing: to do work that really matters.
+Whether through multiple jobs or just one, all millennials want the same thing: to do work that matters.

-Millennials are defined as young adults ages 18 to 35, which places them in a very pivotal stage of life — the time they become the person they will be for the rest of their lives.
+Millennials are defined as young adults ages 18 to 35, placing them in a pivotal stage of life — the time they become the person they will be for the rest of their lives.

-Whatever career paths they choose then, they are bound to succeed as long as they put their mind to it.
+Whatever career paths they choose then, they are bound to succeed if they put their mind to it.